tapdata/tapdata-docs/docs/enterprise/prerequisites/others/custom-connection.md

 rest.get(url, header, connectTimeOut, readTimeOut) rest.get(url, header, returnType, connectTimeOut, readTimeOut)

-// 调用http的 get 方法
+// Call the http 'get' method
-// returnType: 返回的结果类型，默认为array
+// returnType: The type of the returned result, default is an array
-// connectTimeOut：连接超时时间，单位毫秒(ms)，默认为 10000 ms，需要指定连接超时时间时可以使用该参数
+// connectTimeOut: Connection timeout in milliseconds (ms), default is 10000 ms. Use this parameter to specify the connection timeout if needed.
-// readTimeOut：读取超时时间，单位毫秒(ms)，默认为 30000 ms，需要指定读取超时时间时可以使用该参数
+// readTimeOut: Read timeout in milliseconds (ms), default is 30000 ms. Use this parameter to specify the read timeout if needed.

 var result = rest.get('http://127.0.0.1:1234/users?id=1', {}, '[array/object/string]', 30, 300);
 rest.post(url, parameters)